OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/total_derivs/fan_out.rst

 .. figure:: matrix_figs/parallel_adj_jac.png
    :align: center
-   :width: 40%
+   :width: 80%
    :alt: Jacobian structure for fan-out models

 If we want to compute the derivatives :math:`\frac{dz1}{dx}` and :math:`\frac{dz2}{dx}`, then reverse mode preferred because it requires 2 linear solves instead of 100, but there is an inherent inefficiency that will limit the parallel scalability of reverse mode that needs to be considered as well.
 Given the feed-forward structure of this model the :ref:`LinearRunOnce<lnrunonce>` solver is recommended, which will use a back-substitution style algorithm to solve for total derivatives in reverse mode.
-Looking at the linear system needed to solve in reverse mode we see that the dense column for :code:`y` has now become a dense row ---in reverse mode you use :math:`\left[ \frac{\partial R}{\partial U} \right]^T` --- and because we're using back-propagation that dense row now occurs *after* the two parallel constraints in the execution order (remember that order reversed from the forward pass).
+Looking at the linear system needed to solve in reverse mode we see that the dense column for :code:`y` in the partial derivative Jacobian has now become a dense row ---in reverse mode you use :math:`\left[ \frac{\partial R}{\partial U} \right]^T` --- and because we're using back-propagation that dense row now occurs *after* the two parallel constraints in the execution order (remember that order reversed from the forward pass).
 You can see that in each of the two solution vectors, the entries for :code:`y` and :code:`x` are highlighted as non-zero and hence they would overlap if you tried to perform both linear solves at the same time.

 .. figure:: matrix_figs/parallel_adj_separate.png
    :align: center
-   :width: 50%
+   :width: 75%
    :alt: Jacobian structure for fan-out models